MrEnder0/Grid9/README.md

 ### High priority

 - Allow and conditions in if and while statements.
-- Add support for examples and documentation on Linux.
+- Add documentation launcher to the CLI.

 ### Low priority